sdagn1/TheExtraSemicolon_BackEnd/README.md

 ```
 Go to : https://5tmqdqfjni.eu-west-1.awsapprunner.com/swagger# to check that it is running.

+To see the AWS link
+---
+Go to https://5tmqdqfjni.eu-west-1.awsapprunner.com/ + the API you want to view
+For example : https://5tmqdqfjni.eu-west-1.awsapprunner.com/api/test to view the test data

 Run the Tests
 ---
 1. To run the unit tests, run `mvn clean test`